TransitBloom: Smarter Sustainable Travel

 SOLUTION

-Design an app where users are able to plan sustainable routes, earn points for eco-friendly travel, view accessibility options, and enjoy a personalized, streamlined commuting experience.
+Create a commuter-focused app where users can plan sustainable routes, earn points for eco-friendly travel, view accessibility options, and enjoy a personalized, streamlined commuting experience.

 EMPHATHIZE